-We'll show 2 ways to make cream cheese at home where all you need to do is 1) culture the milk and then 2) strain the cheese curd.
+We'll show 2 cream cheese recipes to make at home where all you need to do is 1) culture the milk and then 2) strain the cheese curd.
 This means with just milk and a coagulant, you're ready to go!

 Why Make Homemade Cream Cheese?

 Whether it's curiosity that brings you here or a desire to hone some culinary skills, there's no denying that making it homemade makes all the difference.
 It's an easy, fun way to take your other recipes up a notch.